Josh-test-lab/parking-lot-simulation/README.md

 - After collation

 1. `dataset_sort1.0.xlsx` >> The organized dataset.
-2. `Estimate num_passengers_1221.xlsx` >> The trial estimation for many parameters of target distribution.
+2. `Estimate num_passengers_1221.xlsx` >> The trial estimation for many parameters of target distributions.

 ## The Python files